viamrobotics/docs/docs/tutorials/slam.md

 Go to the "CONTROL" tab, and click on the "color" dropdown menu.
 Toggle "View Camera" and make sure you can see the live video feed of your camera.

-Next, follow the instructions to obtain the `intrinsic_parameters` and `distortion_parameters` as described in the [camera documentation](../components/camera.md#camera-models) and the [camera calibration repository](https://github.com/viam-labs/camera-calibration).
+Next, follow the instructions to obtain the `intrinsic_parameters` and `distortion_parameters` as described in the [camera documentation](../../components/camera#camera-models) and this [camera calibration repository](https://github.com/viam-labs/camera-calibration).

 You will need to print out the checkerboard and take images of the checkerboard from various angles by clicking the "Export Screenshot" button.

 After running the calibration script, you'll get a print out of the `intrinsic_parameters` and `distortion_parameters`.
-We will use the values I've obtained as an example moving forward:
+We will use the values we've obtained as an example moving forward:

 ```json
 "intrinsic_parameters": {